Making something beautiful: Local artists replace graffiti with mural in downtown Gering

 Local artists and community organizations have joined forces to create a true spectacle in downtown Gering that will be enjoyed by residents and visitors for years to come.

-A mural is being put up at the corner of O and Ninth Streets featuring many highlights of local tourism, including hot air balloons, the monument and bicycle racing.
-The project is a collaboration between many community groups, several of which previously teamed up to create another mural on East Overland in Scottsbluff.
+A mural is being put up at the corner of O and Ninth streets featuring many highlights of local tourism, including hot air balloons, the monument and bicycle racing.
+The project is a collaboration among many community groups, several of which previously teamed up to create another mural on East Overland in Scottsbluff.

 The ringleader for the mural projects is local artist and newly appointed visual arts representative for the Creative Beet Art District Daniel Quijas.
 He explained how the process for the mural began.